ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     }
     ```

-1. In the SSH session to the Azure VM, run the following to set the credentials necessary to access SAP downloads site (replace the `[SAP_ID]` placeholder with your SAP ID and the `[SAP_ID_password]` placeholder with the corresponding password):
+1. In the SSH session to the Azure VM, run the following to set the credentials necessary to access SAP downloads site (replace the `[SAP_ID]` placeholder with your SAP ID and the `[SAP_ID_password]` placeholder with the corresponding password available in the lab environment details page):

     ```sh
     set_sap_download_credentials.sh [SAP_ID] [SAP_ID_password] template-ha1.json